Mitos: The Thread of Greece

 Michael Pappas

-Through his lens, Michael Pappas weaves the thread of history into the fabric of contemporary Greek culture.
+Through his lens, Michael Pappas interlaces the thread of history with the fabric of contemporary Greek culture.
 Mitos: The Thread of Greece is an ongoing ethnographic project, begun in 2019, that explores traditional women’s costumes across the country.
-More than an archive of garments, it is a study of how clothing embodies identity, memory, and continuity within Greek society.
+More than an archive of garments, it is an inquiry into how clothing embodies identity, memory, and continuity within Greek society.

-By linking folk art with contemporary expression, Mitos presents costume as more than clothing: it is a thread that binds individuals to their roots, networks, and struggles, while also celebrating the enduring beauty of Greek popular culture.
+By weaving folk heritage together with contemporary visual expression, "Mitos" presents costume as far more than attire.
+It is a connective thread that binds people to their origins, their communities, and their collective histories, while celebrating the enduring beauty and resilience of Greek popular culture.